harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can I receive a notification when the delegate's heartbeat connectivity fails?

-At present, we do not support direct notifications for failures in the delegate's heartbeat connectivity.
-However, you can effectively monitor your delegate using Prometheus metrics, which is a functionality we do support.
+We don't currently support direct notifications for failures in the delegate's heartbeat connectivity.
+However, you can monitor your delegates using Prometheus metrics.

-### Where is the currently set session inactive timeout value located?

-You can find this value on the Authentication page (right below the Overview menu on the left), the field will be at the bottom of the page: ```Session Inactivity Timeout (in minutes)```.
+For more information, go to [Configure delegate metrics](/docs/platform/delegates/manage-delegates/delegate-metrics).

 ### How can I extend the time before a delegate is disconnected from the manager when the API token is revoked?

 This is not configurable; once the token is revoked, the delegate will get disconnected immediately.
 However, you can have a delegate in the account running continuously, which can execute all tasks.
 This way, when you revoke tokens for other delegates for testing, there will be at least one delegate in the account available to run the task.

-### Can we use persistent volume as tmpdir for delegate?
+### Can we use persistent volume as tmpdir for delegates?

-Yes, we can use it.
+Yes, use persistent volume as tmpdir for delegates.

-### How can we remove legacy delegate and use immutable delegate instead of legacy?
+### How can we remove a legacy delegate and use a delegate with an immutable image type?

-You can stop legacy delegate and download new yaml from ui and install immutable delegate as immutable is enabled by default.
+You can stop the legacy delegate and download new YAML from the Harness UI to install a delegate with an immutable image type.
+For more information, go to [Delegate installation options](/docs/platform/delegates/install-delegates/overview).

-### Do we have docs for delegate install and for adding GCP connector?
+### Is there documentation to install delegates and add GCP connector?

-Yes, for more information, go to"
+Yes, for more information, go to:

 - [Delegate installation options](https://developer.harness.io/docs/platform/delegates/install-delegates/overview).

 - [Connect to GCP](https://developer.harness.io/docs/platform/connectors/cloud-providers/connect-to-google-cloud-platform-gcp/).

 ### When will the kubectl version be updated in the default Harness Delegate image?